capecchi/capecchi.github.io/_posts/2017-04-09-world-air-quality-map.md

   }
 ```

 Here an added concern arises for the visualization of the monthly data.
 A single geojson file containing all the location/parameter/month data consists of nearly 100,000 features each with country, city, and other properties.
 The size of this file makes it unwieldy on the website.
-Instead, I created a geojson file for each of the pollutants and created a map layer for each pollutant dataset.
-This has the added benefit of allowing different circle-radius settings for each pollutant based on the hazard level for each.
+To help with this, I created a geojson file for each of the pollutants and created a map layer for each pollutant dataset.
+As an added benefit, this means that different circle-radius stops can be assigned for each pollutant.
 Using the Air Quality Index converter from [AirNow](https://www.airnow.gov/index.cfm?action=airnow.calculator), I use an AQI level of 100 (the border between moderate and unhealthy levels) to compute the maximum circle radius for the visualization.
 These limits are:

 CO (8hr average)-9.4ppm- 10566<br>
 03 (8hr average)- 70ppm- 78680<br>